whiteboard-tartu/whiteboard/README.md

 Kool is an open source platform for online classroom management.

-This project focus is to create a minimalist framework that educationist can extend when building an online classroom management system.
+The aim is to create a minimalist framework that educationist can extend when building an online classroom management system.

+The current version supports extending class User, Course, and Quiz.
+The database is a small CSV flatfile implementation.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites